EnzoAlbornoz/py-igs/README.md

 For zooming, you can use your mouse scroll or the `+` and `-` buttons on the navigation grid.
 You can configure the zoom ammount with the "Zoom Step" slider (from 0,01% up to 50% each step)

+You can also rotate the Window using the upper left and upper right buttons on navigation grid.

 <div align="center">
     <img src="./doc/images/navigation-widget.png" alt="Navigation Widget" height="200" ></img>
     <p>